Flutter vs. React Native vs. Xamarin: Comparing cross-platform mobile development tools

 The Flutter project was born inside of Google in 2014, although the first stable version wasn’t released until 2018.
 That’s because the Flutter team invested a lot of time researching and choosing the right layers to build the technology, as well as making sure that Flutter supported everything required from a modern software framework.

 And it was worth the wait.
 With features like Hot Reload, native-like performance, and custom UI, Flutter has become a huge hit with developers (and designers).
-Flutter is now the fastest-growing skill among software engineers, according to LinkedIn data.
-And we recently wrote about how ArcTouch is now using Flutter for commercial app development.
+Our Flutter development team has been using Flutter for commercial app development since 2019.

 Flutter key benefits